Oso Bay and Oso Creek Watersheds: Implementing a Total Maximum Daily Load

 September 2020 – August 2024

-The Coastal Bend Bays and Estuaries Program (CBBEP) is creating an education and outreach program that cultivates personal responsibility for water quality and polluting behaviors in the Oso Bay and Oso Creek watershed.
-The program will create a plastic, custom relief model of the watershed for elementary school and community education and outreach events.
+The Coastal Bend Bays and Estuaries Program (CBBEP) created an education and outreach program that cultivated personal responsibility for water quality and polluting behaviors in the Oso Bay and Oso Creek watershed.
+The program created and used a plastic, custom relief model of the watershed for elementary school and community education and outreach events.
+Seven outreach events were conducted reaching approximately 364 residents and 1,970 students.

-The project will connect residents with their watershed by guiding event participants to visualize their “place” within the watershed, understand pollutant pathways better, and recognize their role in reducing nonpoint source pollution.
+The project connected residents with their watershed by allowing participants to visualize their “place” within the watershed, understand pollutant pathways better, and recognize their role in reducing nonpoint source pollution.

 For More Information